 SEVA’s organisational structure

-SEVA is one of six UK regional associations, which together form the United Kingdom Vineyards Association.
+SEVA is one of seven UK regional associations, which together form the United Kingdom Vineyards Association.

 SEVA’s main aim is to benefit its members; principally the wine producers in the counties of Kent, Surrey, Sussex and London South.
 It is managed by a committee of around 12 elected members, and employs a paid freelance General Secretary who works on a part-time basis.
 A member of the committee is elected to the role of treasurer, and oversees the financial side of the organisation.
 Around four committee meetings are held each year, at which the committee discusses topical issues and organises the association’s activities.
-Their decisions are fed back to SEVA members, and, where appropriate, by the Chair, to the UK Vineyards Association through the UKVA Council.
+Their decisions are fed back to SEVA members, and, where appropriate, by the Chair, to the United Kingdom Wine Producers (UKWP).
 You can find a copy of SEVA’s organisation rules here.

 Each year, elections are held at SEVA’s Annual General Meeting, and the longest serving 1/3 of the committee are asked to retire or to stand again for election.
 If you are interested in becoming a committee member, please get in touch with us via email@example.com.